mathewpwheatley/module-3-project-vision-board/README.md

 * Mathew Wheatley

 # Dependencies:
+Node Package Manager (NPM)
+local-web-server
 Google Chrome (80.0.3987.149)

 # Installation:
 Download this entire git repository to your computer and place in your desired install directory.
+If you do not currently have Node Package Manager (NPM) and you'd like to view this app locally (not on the hosted site), make sure to install it before moving forward.
+You can follow their guide here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.
+After installation, in your terminal run `npm install -g local-web-server` to install local-web-server, which you'll need to run the app locally.

 # Running:
 This project is hosted on Github Pages here: https://ckaiser258.github.io/VisionBoard/.
 If you'd like to view it locally:
 1. Make sure you've installed the backend repo for this application (located here: https://github.com/ckaiser258/visionboard-backend) and have followed the installation/running instructions.
+2. In your terminal, run `ws`to start up the local web server.
-2. Next, from your Google Chrome browser navigate to <install_directory>/index.html.
+3. Next, from your Google Chrome browser navigate to localhost:8000.
 At this point the front end of the application will load.
+NOTE: If you're planning on making changes to the backend repo and using that instead of the hosted backend, navigate to line 1 of index.js and comment it out, then comment IN line 2.

 # License: